Olivia Colman gets royal honor ahead of debut in ‘The Crown’

-LONDON (AP) — Academy Award-winning actress Olivia Colman was honored Friday by Queen Elizabeth II — the monarch she is about to play on television in “The Crown.”
+LONDON (AP) — Academy Award-winning actress Olivia Colman has been honored by Queen Elizabeth II – the monarch she is about to play on the Netflix royal family TV drama “The Crown.”

 Colman was named a Commander of the Order of the British Empire, or CBE, in the annual Queen’s Birthday Honors list.

-The performer won a best-actress Oscar this year for playing 18th-century monarch Queen Anne in “The Favourite.”
-She plays the current queen in the third season of Netflix’s royal drama “The Crown,” which is currently in production.
+The performer won a best-actress Oscar this year for playing 18th-century monarch Queen Anne in “The Favorite.”
+She plays Elizabeth in the upcoming third season of “The Crown,” which is currently in production.

 Colman said she was “totally thrilled, delighted and humbled” by the honor.

+“To be honest, I’m pretty tickled to receive this acknowledgement for my ‘Services To Music’ as it confirms my long held suspicion nobody really listens to the words in songs or the outcome might have been somewhat different,” Costello wrote.

+Other recipients of this years’ Queen’s Birthday Honors include British-Sri Lankan rapper MIA, whose real name Mathangi Arulpragasam, 43, and Andrew Roachford, the singer-songwriter behind the band Roachford.
+Both were made a Member of the Order of the British Empire, or MBE, for services to music.

-Honors are awarded twice a year, at New Year and to mark the monarch’s official birthday in June, and reward hundreds of people for services to their community or national life.
-Most go to people who are not in the limelight, but there is also a sprinkling of famous faces.
+The honors are awarded twice a year, at New Year’s and to mark the monarch’s official birthday in June.
+(Elizabeth actually was born on April 21, so celebrates twice, as well.)
+They acknowledge hundreds of people for services to community or British national life.

+The latest list included a knighthood for Simon Russell Beale, one of Britain’s finest stage actors, who can now call himself Sir Simon.

 Recipients are selected by committees of civil servants from nominations made by the government and the public, with the awards bestowed by the queen and other senior royals during Buckingham Palace ceremonies.

-The list included a knighthood for Simon Russell Beale, one of Britain’s finest stage actors, who can now call himself Sir Simon.
+Among this year’s honorees were seven Holocaust survivors awarded British Empire medals for services to Holocaust education: Walter Kammerling, 95, Ernest Simon, 89, Gabrielle Keenaghan, 92, Ruzena Levy, 89, Ann Kirk, 90, Bob Kirk, 94, and George Hans Vulkan, 89,

+Holocaust Educational Trust chief executive Karen Pollock said the survivors provide a “public service” by sharing their stories amid a climate of “rising anti-Semitism, Holocaust denial and hate.”
+Pollock said there are other Holocaust survivors “who have yet to receive national recognition, and I hope that they too will be rightly recognized while we still can.”

-A knighthood was also bestowed on Boyd Tunnock, inventor of the Tunnock’s Teacake, a chocolate-coated marshmallow treat.
+The queen also bestowed knighthood on Boyd Tunnock, inventor of the Tunnock’s Teacake, a chocolate-coated marshmallow treat.

 “When you get to my age, very few things surprise you but this certainly did and I am deeply honored and grateful to Her Majesty the queen,” said Tunnock, whose family firm has been making sweets in Scotland since the 19th century.